bmixonba/vpn-osint/apks/MaliciousApks/LetsVPN/README.md

 * Two of the APKs are msi files, two are "exe" files, and the remaining are APKs files

-* One is for the legitimate App, X use obfuscation (shared/imported libraries still contain social network of Code)
+* One APK, Candidate6, uses obfuscation (shared/imported libraries still contain social network of Code)

 ## Motivation